-The global pandemic has temporarily transformed the way music is listened to in East London.
-In the absence of licensed premises or large corporate music festivals, most of the music that is heard in public spaces is generated by the communities that live there.
-Using a mobile device, I have been recording the soundscapes of various squares and parks, where bike-speakers and portable sound systems often create ad-hoc, community-generated listening environments.
+In the spring / summer of 2020, the global pandemic seemed to temporarily transform the way music is listened to in the city.
+In the absence of licensed premises or large corporate music festivals, all of the music that is heard in public spaces is generated by the people that live there.
+Using a mobile device, I have been recording the soundscapes of various squares and parks of East London, where bike-speakers and portable sound systems often create ad-hoc, community-generated listening environments.
 I use fragments of the recorded audio and the original tracks (identified via the music-recognition app Shazam) as counterpoints in abstract DJ performances.
-As well as celebrating the diverse and vital musical soundscape of East London, the work seeks to reframe portable and public musicking as a vital tool for opening up thresholds of possibility and constructive disorder in the city.
+As well as celebrating the soundscape of the area, the work seeks to reframe portable and public music expression as a vital tool for opening up thresholds of possibility and constructive disorder in the city.

 Review in The Wire (Sonic Electronics, 27/02/21)